 I’m a city girl who started my vegetable garden four years ago from scratch.
 Ignorant as can be, I had to learn everything about how to prepare the land and soil, how to sow a seed (some are so tiny), how to water, feed, and maintain plants, how to compost, (still learning), and when to harvest.
 I read articles and watched YouTube videos from lots of gardening experts and gave it my best shot.
 Did I mention I was brought up a city girl?

 My garden gets better every year.
-Soil preparation, sowing, watering, feeding, maintaining, and harvesting gets easier with time.
-It also becomes more satisfying and incredibly fulfilling to see the fruit of your labor (pun intended).
+The entire process of soil preparation, sowing, watering, feeding, maintaining, and harvesting gets easier with time.
+It also becomes more satisfying and incredibly fulfilling to see the fruit of my labor (pun intended).

-Here are six reasons why growing an organic garden will enhance your life:
+Here are six reasons why growing your own organic garden will enhance your life:

 - It is economical.
 This is obvious.
 Considering how much cheaper it is to purchase seeds than a whole watermelon, it makes sense to grow your own food.
 If you have space, you will be able to feed your family for months (even year-round, depending on your particular climate).
 It is well worth it!